-A: It is strongly preferred that you coordinate a time when the FMP office is open.
+A: It is strongly preferred that you coordinate a time when the Facilities office is open.
 This will allow the timely closing and processing of key contracts and verification while you are dropping off the keys.
 If this cannot be arranged for some reason, drop off the keys at the Public Safety Office or with the Public Safety Officer on Duty.
-Key processing will then follow on the next business day when the FMP office is "open".
+Key processing will then follow on the next business day when the Facilities office is "open".
 If access is needed to a door which your key does not work, contact the Public Safety Office or Public Safety Officer on duty by calling (541) 463-5558.

-Q: My department needs additional security camera ('s) to reduce the risk of property damage or loss.
+Q: My department needs additional security camera (s) to reduce the risk of property damage or loss.
 How do I request additional cameras and what is the process for this sort of thing?
 A: First, write a work order request to facilities or email the facilities office at facilitiesoffice@lanecc.edu.
 Second, indicate a FOAP which you would be willing to use to purchase the cameras, installation, and any additional server memory storage infrastructure.
 A good range of costs (2013 dollars) for each camera is:

 1. Camera: $3,000/each 2.
 Installation & Programming: $2,500 to $3,500/each 3.
 IT Server Hardware infrastructure: $250/each 4.
 Total cost/camera: $5,750 to $6,750 per camera.

 Third, Public Safety will review the request to verify it is within the overall priority list for incremental improvements per the surveillance camera master plans.
-Fourth, Public Safety and FMP staff will generate specifications, award the work to the contracted service provider, purchase the camera hardware which meets current technology and performance criteria for the application and systems, and schedule the work to be done.
+Fourth, Public Safety and Facilities staff will generate specifications, award the work to the contracted service provider, purchase the camera hardware which meets current technology and performance criteria for the application and systems, and schedule the work to be done.
 Fifth, the access systems service provider will program and commission the new cameras and verify that all features are working properly.

 Note: It is not okay for departments to purchase cameras independently and expect them to be installed without following the above process.
 If cameras are purchased independently and they do not meet the above criteria, they will not be installed and the department that purchased the cameras will need to return them at their expense.
-Cameras cannot be installed at the college without following the procedures outlined in this COPPS procedure.
+Cameras cannot be installed at the college without following the steps outlined in this COPPS procedure.